 Related Pages

-Related topics: Installation, Telemetry
+Related topics: Installation, TelemetryConfiguration

 Configuration within the Starfish project involves setting up the environment and managing various parameters that control the behavior of the application.
 This includes setting API keys, model configurations, and other runtime parameters.
 The project uses environment variables for configuration, providing flexibility and ease of setup.
 The configuration also extends to the storage layer, which is responsible for persisting metadata and data artifacts.
-This page outlines the different aspects of configuration within the Starfish project.
+This page outlines the different aspects of configuration within the Starfish project.Environment Variables

 The Starfish project utilizes environment variables for configuration.
-A .env.template
+A.env.template

 file is provided to help users get started quickly.
 This file includes settings for API keys, model configurations, and other runtime parameters.
 Users are expected to copy the template to .env